-Prerequisite: An understanding of Microsoft Excel will be helpful.
+Recommended prerequisite: An understanding of Microsoft Excel

-This boot camp will serve as an introduction for students who may have little knowledge or experience in Accounting.
+This boot camp will serve as an introduction for students who may have little knowledge or experience of accounting.
 It is intended to be taken a few weeks prior to taking ACC 5110 Accounting for Decision-Making.
 Although it is open to students who may be interested in a refresher, preference is given to students registered for ACC 5110 Accounting for Decision-Making in the current academic year.